Claremont Market

 Key considerations for buying a condo in Claremont include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Claremont currently spend an average of 83 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Claremont currently spend an average of 36 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $1.13M and homes spending an average of 83 days on market, Claremont is currently a seller's market.
-There's currently 1.3 months of inventory available.
+With a median price of $1.03M and homes spending an average of 36 days on market, Claremont is currently a balanced market.
+There's currently 3.0 months of inventory available.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.